OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Overview
 iOS makes all mobile applications run under the `mobile` user.
 Each application is sandboxed and limited using policies enforced by the Trusted BSD mandatory access control framework.
 These policies are called profiles and all third-party applications use on generic sandbox profile: the container permission list.
 See the [archived Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html "Apple Developer Documentation on Sandboxing") and the [newer Apple Developer Security Documentation](https://developer.apple.com/documentation/security "Apple Developer Security Documentation") for more details.

+On iOS, apps need to request permission to the user for accessing one of the following data or resources:
+- Bluetooth peripherals,
+- Calendar data,
+- Camera,
+- Contacts,
+- Health sharing,
+- Health updating,
+- HomeKit,
+- Location,
+- Microphone,
+- Motion,
+- Music and the media library,
+- Photos,
+- Reminders,
+- Siri,
+- Speech recognition,
-On iOS, apps need to request permission to the user for accessing one of the following data or resources: Bluetooth peripherals, Calendar data, Camera, Contacts, Health sharing, Health updating, HomeKit, Location, Microphone, Motion, Music and the media library, Photos, Reminders, Siri, Speech recognition, and the TV provider. for more details, check the [Archived App Programming Guide for iOS](https://developer.apple.com/library/archive/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/ExpectedAppBehaviors/ExpectedAppBehaviors.html#//apple_ref/doc/uid/TP40007072-CH3-SW7 "Data and resources protected by system authorization settings") and the article [Protecting the User's Privacy at Apples Developer Documentation](https://developer.apple.com/documentation/uikit/core_app/protecting_the_user_s_privacy "Protecting the User's Privacy")
+- the TV provider.
+For more details, check the [Archived App Programming Guide for iOS](https://developer.apple.com/library/archive/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/ExpectedAppBehaviors/ExpectedAppBehaviors.html#//apple_ref/doc/uid/TP40007072-CH3-SW7 "Data and resources protected by system authorization settings") and the article [Protecting the User's Privacy at Apples Developer Documentation](https://developer.apple.com/documentation/uikit/core_app/protecting_the_user_s_privacy "Protecting the User's Privacy")
 Even though Apple urges to protect the privacy of the user and be [very clear on how to ask permissions](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/requesting-permission/ "Requesting Permissions"), it can still be the case that an app requests too many permissions.

-Next to the resources for which permission is requested, there is a set of capabilities, which can be required by the app developer in order to run the device.
+Next to the resources for which permission is requested there is a set of capabilities, which can be required by the app developer in order to run the device.
 These capabilities (`UIRequiredDeviceCapabilities`) are listed at the [Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/iPhoneOSKeys.html#//apple_ref/doc/uid/TP40009252-SW1 "UIRequiredDeviceCapabilities").
 These capabilities are used by App Store and by iTunes to ensure that only compatible devices are listed.
 Many of these capabilities do not require the user to provide permission.
 Note that the actual available capabilities differ per type of developer profile used to sign the application.
 See [the Apple Developer Documentation](https://developer.apple.com/support/app-capabilities/ "Advanced App Capabilities") for more details.

 #### Static analysis

 Since iOS 10, there are three areas which you need to inspect for permssions:
-- the info.plist file,
+- the Info.plist file,
-- the `<appname>.enttitlements` file, where <appname> is the name of the application, or the
+- the `<appname>.enttitlements` file, where <appname> is the name of the application
 - the source-code.

 ##### Info.plist
-The info.plist contains the texts offered to users when requesting permissioin to access the protected data or resources.
+The Info.plist contains the texts offered to users when requesting permissioin to access the protected data or resources.
 The [Apple Documentation](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/requesting-permission/ "Requesting Permission") gives a clear instruction on how the user should be asked for permission to access the given resource.
-Following these guidelines should make it relatively simple to evaluate each and every entry in the info.plist file to check if the permission makes sense.
+Following these guidelines should make it relatively simple to evaluate each and every entry in the Info.plist file to check if the permission makes sense.
-For example, when you have a info.plist file, for a Solitair game which has, at least, the following content:
+For example, when you have a Info.plist file, for a Solitair game which has, at least, the following content:

 ```xml
 <key>NSHealthClinicalHealthRecordsShareUsageDescription</key>